xLightsSequencer/xLights/README.txt

-   -- bug (keith)  When controller is set to autosize clear the individual universe sizes -- bug (keith)  If nothing is playing in xSchedule send blank to remote falcon -- bug (keith)  Fix bug in saving link controller/layout save -- bug (scott)  Fix default falcon brightess not working
+   -- bug (keith)  When controller is set to autosize clear the individual universe sizes -- bug (keith)  If nothing is playing in xSchedule send blank to remote falcon -- bug (keith)  Fix bug in saving link controller/layout save -- bug (scott)  Fix default falcon brightness not working
    -- bug (dkulp)  Delay check for updates to prevent some crashes on startup -- bug (dkulp)  Fix some crashes when sequence data buffers change while rendering
 2020.46 November 1 2020